orange-cloudfoundry/prometheus-iaas-tenant-exporter/README.md

 This exporter scans the iaas tenant api and retrieves 1 disk inventory
 2 vms / instances inventory
 3 floating / vip ips.
+4 templates

-The component will target the following iaas
+The component will target the following iaas :
 1 vcloud director
 2 openstack
 3 cloudstack

+The target runtime for the exporter:
+1 standalone spring boot jar (ie: cloudfoundry compatible) 2 docker image
+3 bosh release

 #design
 the component is based on spring boot / spring boot actuator.
-Java Spring will help leveraging overall good iaas apis support on the java platform
+Java Spring will help leveraging overall good iaas apis support on the java platform Spring boot web, and prometheus java API will help a productive exposition of prometheus metrics

+No persistence involved

 #references